Algorithm Selection for Software Verification using Graph Neural Networks: Approach

-Data flow edges express the way in which variables are used and altered throughout the program.
-This information is related to the solvers which can determine whether a path to an error state is feasible.
-If the verification of a property is reliant on solving a complex formula, a tool based on a precise abstract domain, like the octagonal or polyhedral domain, may be able to verify the property correctly, while a tool based on a simpler domain may fail.
+Data flow edges express the way in which variables are used and defined throughout the program.
+Because \textsc{Graves} abstracts away the names of variables, these edges make explicit the relationship between all definitions of a variable and the uses a definition can reach.
+Depending on the tool, the formula which describes the value of a variable may affect how its performance.
+An abstract interpretation based technique may struggle to verify a property which references a variable defined by a nonlinear formula, while a symbolic execution tool should be able to solve the formula to see if it is satisfiable.

-Finally, AST edges capture the semantics of the program which any tool ultimately must operate on.
+Finally, AST edges preserve the structure of the individual statements in a program by connecting operands to operators.
 They can capture complex non-linear expressions which can be problematic for abstract interpreters depending on their abstract domain.
 They are also convenient as every node, besides the root node, is guaranteed to have one AST edge going to it, and in most cases one or more leaving it.
 This allows information not captured in control or data flow edges to propagate through the graph more easily during the message passing phase.